 Here are ten lessons I learned from my first business endeavor, as co-owner (with my late husband) of a fire performance troupe.

 To be clear; I had no performance background before this, so everything was learn-as-you-go.
-I actually became co-owner after my husband decided to spin off on his own, after spending time with another troupe; good people, but my darling diva-boy didn’t exactly do well with sharing the spotlight.
+I became co-owner after my husband decided to spin off on his own, after spending time with another troupe; good people, but my darling diva-boy didn’t exactly do well with sharing the spotlight.

-This was my life every other Friday night for three years; prior to an event, it increased to every Friday night.
-We had to be hyper-vigilant about safety as well as skill, so that a flaming ball didn’t fly into the crowd like a satanic pop-fly during a live performance.
+This was my life every other Friday night for three years; before an event, it increased to every Friday night.
+We had to be hyper-vigilant about safety as well as skillful so that a flaming ball didn’t fly into the crowd like a satanic pop-fly during a live performance.

-1. Things will go wrong:
+1. Things will go wrong

-2. Talent without discipline is useless:
+2. Talent without discipline is useless

-I can’t even remember how many really talented performers we auditioned.
-However, even if they’re brilliant soloists, if they couldn’t work with the rest of the troupe, couldn’t make it to practice, or didn’t take our safety rules seriously, they weren’t invited back.
+I can’t even remember how many talented performers we auditioned.
+However, even if they’re brilliant soloists, if they couldn’t work with the rest of the troupe, make it to practice, or didn’t take our safety rules seriously, they weren’t invited back.
 It takes discipline to get (and keep) a good business reputation.

-3. Hair grows back:
+3. Hair grows back

 There are times that in order to pull off something really spectacular, you have to take risks.
 Take every reasonable precaution possible, but at the end of the day, you may have to push the limits.
 Just make sure you don’t risk more than you’re prepared to lose.

 The right tools are critical to your success.
 We had many people question the requirement for leather clothing, due to cost or ethical reasons; the simple fact was that it was the least flammable, least likely to show singes, and the best way we could keep our performers safe while letting them put on a fantastic show.